sybrew/the-seo-framework/readme.txt

 **SEO Tip of the Update:**

 * Images are a great way to attract visitors.
-Not only will it make your site more lively, visitors will know right away what the subject is about or related to.
+Not only will it make your site livelier, visitors will know instantly what the subject is about or related to.
 * Images are also required for Posts to adhere to the article standard set by Google for generating better Rich Snippets to be shown in the Search Engine Results Page (SERP).
 * Force yourself and your team to improve the SEO of your site by using the [Require Featured Image](https://wordpress.org/plugins/require-featured-image/) plugin by David Hayes.

 **For everyone:**
-/

 * Added: All WooCommerce Product Images from the gallery are now also added with multiple `og:image` meta tags (with dupe detection and automatic resizing if needed).
 Now users can now scroll through your item images when shared on social sites (when supported by the Social Site)!
 * Added: Colorized character counters!
-These subtle colors now let you know you're doing it right right away without going back to the SEO Bar.
+These subtle colors now let you know you're Doing it Right instantly without going back to the SEO Bar.
 * Added: Custom Title now shows the possible additions to deliver a more expected experience.
 This also takes the Custom HomePage tagline into account.
 This only works on the following conditions:
  * 1. HomePage Title: If Document Title Additions Location is set to "Left".
 When using RTL languages, it should be "Right".
  * 2. All other Titles: If Document Title Additions Location is set to "Right".
 When using RTL languages, it should be "Left".
 * Added: Removed line breaks from manual descriptions on save.
-* Added: Static caching for the current page in ld+json breadcrumbs to improve generation time.
+* Added: Static caching for the current page in LD+json breadcrumbs to improve generation time.
-* Added: The Custom Home Page Title placeholder now reflects changes made throughout the settings metabox.
+* Added: The Custom Home Page Title placeholder now reflects changes made throughout the settings Metabox.
 * Changed: Robots.txt now allows for query args by default instead of blocking them.
 * Changed: Disabled OG Meta tags output when Add Meta Tags is active.
 * Changed: Color changes to the SEO Bar to fully support all vision deficiency spectra.
 This also makes the SEO bar more vibrant and easier on your eyes.